ova2/angular-development-with-primeng/chapter3/validation/README.md

-## Discovering checkbox: Boolean, Many and TriState
+## Validation with Input and Select components
 ### Prerequisites

 Node.js version 6.x or higher, NPM 3.x or higher.